It Was The Look On Her Face

 She stood there, in shock for a moment.

 I hate that I remember this.
 For the longest time after she passed, I only remembered the good things.
-Like this time a year or two prior when we had the windows open in the house and Mom was blasting Christmas music.
-Her favorite.
+Like the time, a year or two prior, when we had the windows open in the house and Mom was blasting Christmas music—her favorite.

 She was singing off-key to an Elvis Presley Hawaiian-inspired Holiday classic and picking through her collection of ornaments.

 The tree was up, leaning slightly in the back corner of the sun room.
 The glass block wall always made me giggle, with the artificial fir propped before it.
 It seemed so off to me.
-I guess not as odd-seeming as the Hawaiian-inspired Christmas music — it worked together.
+But, all the miss-match worked together because she made it work.

-She was happy.
-It was her favorite time of year.
-The windows were open and the cool Florida winter slipped in through the tiny screen holes lining each window of our fifties-built beach house.
+The windows were open and the cool Florida winter slipped in through the screens lining each window of our fifties-built beach house.

 I love those memories.

 I no longer needed sadistic television to haunt my thoughts.
-I have my opened memories to keep me tossing and turning at night instead.
+I have my opened memories to keep me tossing and turning at night.